-Read on to learn how environmental factors — including pollution and climate change — affect people with asthma, as well as the steps you can take to regain control of the air you breathe.
+Understanding how environmental factors — including pollution and climate change — affect health, especially for people with asthma, is the first step to regaining control of the air we breathe.

-Between 2016 and 2018, according to the 2020 report, almost half of Americans lived in areas with unhealthy levels of pollution and ozone or particle pollution.
+More than 40 percent of Americans live in areas with unhealthy levels of pollution and ozone or particle pollution.

 Ozone is a reactive form of oxygen that can damage your lungs and airway when inhaled.
 Smog is composed mostly of ozone and particulate matter — tiny particles that can penetrate deep in the lungs and even enter the bloodstream — along with other chemicals.

-People with asthma are especially at risk for being exposed to air pollution.
+People with asthma are especially at risk of being exposed to air pollution.
 Of the nearly

 For people with asthma, air pollution can make asthma symptoms worse or trigger asthma attacks.

 One 2021 study suggested that exposure to higher rates of air pollution was associated with an increased likelihood of needing medical attention in kids with asthma.